Harvard Catalyst Summer Interns present Clinical and Translational Work at Closing Ceremonies

 The Harvard Catalyst Visiting Research Internship Program (VRIP) and Summer Clinical and Translational Research Internship Program (SCTRP) celebrated the work of their student interns at the 2013 closing ceremonies.

-The Visiting Research Internship Program (VRIP) through Harvard Catalyst’s Program for Faculty Development and Diversity is an eight-week mentored, summer research program designed to enhance the development and recruitment of a robust, diverse clinical and translational workforce pipeline by enriching medical students’ interest in research and health-related careers.
+The Visiting Research Internship Program (VRIP) through Harvard Catalyst’s Program for Faculty Development and Diversity Inclusion is an eight-week mentored, summer research program designed to enhance the development and recruitment of a robust, diverse clinical and translational workforce pipeline by enriching medical students’ interest in research and health-related careers.
 Applicants were selected by a panel of judges from across the Harvard Catalyst partner institutions.

 VRIP participants were placed in labs and clinics that focus particularly on careers in clinical and translational research.
 Mentors introduced and guided VRIP interns through research that will transform scientific discoveries arising from laboratory, clinical, or population-based applications to improve health.
 VRIP participants completed an abstract and written report, culminating in oral presentation of their work at the VRIP Closing Ceremony that was held on July 25th, 2013.